-I felt it would make for a good Autumn mac n cheese.
+I felt it would make a good Autumn mac n cheese.
 Plus my thought was, with boiling the elbow macaroni in beer, that flavor would be infused into the pasta.
-It is a gamble but really feel it could work.
+It is a gamble but really feels it could work.

 That was when my brain started to think, why not keep this simple, use the regular cheddar cheese from Cabot and this smokey bacon as well.
 Those cheeses would be wonderful with beer.
 Cabot is a very good cheese to use in the making of mac n cheese.

 So of course for this recipe, I made it a stove top version.
 I will admit, I am thinking up a baked version, with a topping of crispy bacon and caramelized onions maybe?
 Who knows you might be seeing it soon here on Seduction in the Kitchen.